Jordan Vandenberg

 Jordan Vandenberg (born 25 March 1990) is an Australian professional basketball player for the McKinnon Cougars of the Big V. He played four seasons of college basketball for North Carolina State University.
 He also holds a Dutch passport because of his father.

 Early life

 Born in Melbourne, Vandenberg played junior basketball for the Waverley Falcons and attended Box Hill Senior Secondary College.
 In 2008, he accepted a basketball scholarship at the Australian Institute of Sport (AIS) where he went on to represent Australia at the Albert Schweitzer Tournament.
-He also played 17 games for the AIS during the 2008 SEABL season.
-In those 17 games, he averaged 2.0 points and 2.1 rebounds per game.
+With the AIS men's team in the South East Australian Basketball League, he averaged 2.0 points and 2.1 rebounds in 17 games during the 2008 season.

 In April 2009, Vandenberg committed to play college basketball for North Carolina State.

 College career

 Vandenberg played five seasons (2009–14) for the NC State Wolfpack after being granted a medical redshirt during his junior season.
 He averaged 4.6 points, on 68% shooting, with 4.7 rebounds and 1.4 blocks over 22.3 minutes in 32 games (all starts) his senior season.